 Rather than feel scarcity, I choose to see abundance.
 I refuse to accept the state of fear we are currently conditioned to feel.
 By continuing my work, I oppose the priorities and the language increasingly imposed upon us and the destructive disconnection and subsequent addictions being created and exploited by those who seek to profit.
 I form my work alongside the wild, questioning the way we regard the non-human and calling upon our creative imagination to relate to those other than ourselves.

-I'm inspired by so many artists, often the lesser known quiet powerful work such as Ivon Hitchens, Anna Ancher, Joan Mitchell, Peter Lanyon and the drawings of Louise Bourgeois, Paula Rego, Adolf Menzel and Johannes S.Kjarval.
+I'm inspired by so many artists, such as O'Keeffe & Joan Mitchell, and the quiet powerful work of Ivon Hitchens, Anna Ancher, Peter Lanyon plus the drawings of Louise Bourgeois, Paula Rego, Frank Auerbach, Adolphe Menzel and Johannes S.Kjarval.

 I continue to be influenced by the work of Rachel Carson and John Berger and those who have urged us to see beyond what we are simply told.